dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/solutions_8.md

 We need to
 * Case split on the $A_i(\vec a_i)$ in $(ν \vec a) ∏_i A_i(\vec a_i)$
 * Case split on the transitions which result in $A_i(\vec a_i)$
-* For transition which need more than one process (send/receive) find all the processes to execute the transition backward.
+* For transition which need more than one process (send/receive) find all the processes to execute the transition backwards.
-  If such processes are not there, just add them.
+  If such processes do not exist, just add them.
   Remember we are working with the upward-closed sets.
-* Apply the transition backward.
+* Apply the transition backwards.

 __TODO ...__